Rohit-pawar902/doker-cmd/README.md

 Usefull when live project deployed on container so we want to be our data secure and stored in reliable place like cloud.

+30)bind-mount

+31)tmpfs storage -: temprory storage it would remove when life-cycle would expired or attached docker container stopped.